 The cascade path and the resulting spectrum are sketched in \figref{fig_rot}.
 We have illustrated the case discussed above, where energy is injected isotropically and in the weak turbulence regime.
 More generally, we expect that energy injected at a given $(\kperp,\kpar)$ will travel towards the CB path [\eqref{aniso_rot}] followed by isotropic Kolmogorov cascade (as, e.g., shown in \figref{fig_rot} for the case of quasi-2D injection, discussed in \secref{sec_inv_casc}).
-Note that both the relationship \exref{aniso_rot} between the parallel and perpendicular scales and the the wavenumber \exref{ki_rot} of the transition to isotropy depend only on $\eps$ and $\Omega$, but not on on the injection scale(s).
-Thus, the CB-to-isotropy path represents the ``natural'' state of rotating turbulence.
-We think that \eqref{aniso_rot} should prove to be a good prediction for the relationship between the parallel and perpendicular correlation lengths in the columnar vortical structures observed in experiments \citep[e.g.,][]{Davidson06}.
+Obviously, if the energy is injected at $k_0>k_i$, i.e., if $\Ro>1$ at the injection scale, the cascade will start and remain isotropic because rotation can be ignored.
+Note that both the relationship \exref{aniso_rot} between the parallel and perpendicular scales and the wavenumber \exref{ki_rot} of the transition to isotropy depend only on $\eps$ and $\Omega$, but not on on the injection scale(s).
+Thus, the CB-to-isotropy path represents the ``natural'' state of rotating turbulence --- probably applicable to the decaying case as well as the forced one.
+Thus, we suspect that \eqref{aniso_rot} should prove to be a good prediction for the relationship between the parallel and perpendicular correlation lengths in the columnar vortical structures observed in experiments \citep[e.g.,][]{Davidson06}.